ajread4/WindowsThreatHunting/HostThreatHunting.md

 	- Command would be ```Get-WinEvent -LogName Security -FilterXPath '*/System/EventID=4720 and */EventData/Data[@Name="TargetUserName"]="[UserName]"'```
 2. Use ```DeepBlueCLI``` (from [here](https://github.com/sans-blue-team/DeepBlueCLI)) and Powershell.
 3. Look for account creation on the command line with ```net.exe``` or ```net1.exe``` with parent process ```cmd.exe```.
+4. Use Live-Forensicator Tool with ```.\Forensicator -EVTX EVTX```, and search for User Creation Activity within the html file, can be found [here](https://github.com/Johnng007/Live-Forensicator).

 # Determine PowerShell Down Grade Attack [T1059.001](https://attack.mitre.org/techniques/T1059/001) [T1546.013](https://attack.mitre.org/techniques/T1546/013)
 1. Use ```Get-WinEvent``` using PowerShell.